- Testing Services

 Mechanization and automation of seed testing and seed separations

-The purpose of this area of research is to incorporate or introduce new technologies to solve problems and develop methods that can better respond to the current and the future industry needs.
-The ultimate goal in this area is to simplify procedures, increase efficiency and assure quality.
+The purpose of this area of research is to incorporate or introduce new technologies to solve problems and develop methods that can better respond to current and future industry needs.
+The ultimate goal in this area is to simplify procedures, increase efficiency, and assure quality.

 - Development of ergonomic purity examination system (Ergovision) that assures ergonomic working conditions.
-The new system includes automatic, mechanical seed movement through the field of vision, optimum lighting, and high magnification optic system for accurate identification of seed components.
-The system has been used successfully for several years and has decreased the analysts’ work related health problems and increased accuracy and timeliness in purity testing results.
+The new system includes automatic, mechanical seed movement through the field of vision, optimum lighting, and a high magnification optic system for accurate identification of seed components.
+The system has been used successfully for many years and has decreased the analysts’ work-related health problems and increased accuracy and timeliness in purity testing results.

 - Development of a method to search for seeds in soil samples.
 The method involves filtration to separate the seeds and sand from finer soil particles; drying and screening of remaining component; and microscopic examination to detect and identify seeds.
 Currently, the method is used to find seeds in soil banks, feed pellets, compost, and others.